Rapha149/MessageHider/ENGLISH.md

 If this preset is enabled, you only receive feedback messages from your own commands.
 Unfortunately, this only works in 1.16+, because the method for this does not yet exist in Spigot.

 **For plugin programmers**
 I do this via the `PacketPlayOutChat` packet.
 Only starting from the 1.16 there is the field `c` of the type `UUID`.
-If someone knows how to do this even in deeper versions, feel free to write me!
+If someone knows how to do this even in deeper versions, feel free to contact me!

 ### Custom filters